Azure/azure-dev/cli/installer/README.md

 ### Download from daily builds

-The `daily` feed is periodically updated with the latest azd builds.
+The `daily` feed is periodically updated with builds from the latest source code in the `main` branch.
 Use the `version` parameter to download the latest daily release.

 #### Windows